varunrao1989/ETL-ML-Pipeline/README.md

 # ETL-ML-Pipeline

-Project to classify messages that are received during disasters & emergency.
+This is a Project to classify messages that are received during disasters & emergencies.
 The project is part of Udacity's DS Nano Degree program where data is provided by Figure Eight.
 There are 36 pre-defined categories for classyfying the messages.